Secure Exam for Classroom Use

-The 2012 AP English Literature Exam that was previously available only through your AP Course Audit account is now available below.
-This means you can now use the questions from this older exam without restriction.
+The 2012 AP English Literature Exam that was previously available only through your AP Course Audit account is publicly available.
+This means you can use the questions from this older exam without restriction.

 - Wed, May 9, 2018

 AP English Literature and Composition Exam Day 2018

 The AP English Literature and Composition Exam uses multiple-choice questions and free-response prompts to test students' skills in literary analysis of prose and verse texts.

 The multiple choice section tests critical reading skills.
 Students read several passages and answer questions about the content, form, and style of each.

 The free-response section tests students' ability to analyze and interpret literary texts by composing clear and effective essays.

 Encourage your students to visit the AP English Literature and Composition student page for exam information and exam practice.

 Multiple Choice—55 Questions | 1 Hour | 45% of Exam Score

 - Includes excerpts from drama, verse, or prose fiction